Alam Sutera LRT station

-Alam Sutera LRT station is a Light Rapid Transit station serving Alam Sutera, a township in Bukit Jalil about 21 km south of Kuala Lumpur, the capital of Malaysia.
-It is operated under the Sri Petaling Line.
+The Alam Sutera LRT station is a light rapid transit (LRT) station serving Alam Sutera, a suburb of Bukit Jalil, Kuala Lumpur about 21 km south of the city centre, It also serves the BK 1 and BK 9 neighbourhoods of Bandar Kinrara, a suburb of Puchong.
+The station is part of the LRT Sri Petaling Line.
+Despite its name, the station is physically located in the state of Selangor.
 Like most other LRT stations operating in Klang Valley, this station is elevated.